-Unsweetened cocoa powder is what gives this cake its chocolaty flavor.
-You can use either Dutch process cocoa powder or natural cocoa powder in this recipe.
+Unsweetened cocoa powder is what gives this cake its chocolate flavor.
+You can use either Dutch-process cocoa powder or natural cocoa powder in this recipe.
+Or raw cacao powder works too.

 Almond butter adds richness to this cake and acts as a binder.
-You can substitute any other type of nut butter you prefer (or substitute pumpkin seed butter or sunflower seed butter for a nut-free version).
+You can substitute any other type of nut butter or seed butter you prefer.

 Start by melting the coconut oil in the microwave (this should take approximately 20 seconds on high power).
 Next you’ll use a piece of paper towel or basting brush to grease a mug with the melted coconut oil.